samtron1412/docs/physics/physics-term.md

 superconductor during its transition to the superconducting state.

+## Electrode

+An electrode is an electrical conductor used to make contact with a nonmetallic part of a circuit (e.g. a semiconductor, an electrolyte, a vacuum or air).

 ## Insulator

 An electrical insulator is a material whose internal electric charges do